jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 Apache Airflow has undergone significant enhancements between versions 2.2.3 and 2.10.4.
 Below is an overview of the key changes introduced in each major release during this period:

--Apache Airflow 2.3.0: Introduced the concept of Datasets, enabling data-aware scheduling of DAGs.
+- Apache Airflow 2.3.0: Introduced the concept of Datasets, enabling data-aware scheduling of DAGs.
 - Apache Airflow 2.4.0: Improved scheduler performance and scalability.
 Introduced a new scheduler UI for better monitoring
 - Apache Airflow 2.5.0: Enhanced the TaskFlow API for better PythonOperator support.
 Improved logging capabilities for better traceability.
 - Apache Airflow 2.6.0: Enhanced the Kubernetes Executor for better resource management.
 Introduced new features in the web UI for better user experience.